entorb/analyze-oura/README.md

 * set the start date in config.json

 ## results
-* corelation of SleepStart and SleepDuration on various parameters
+* corelation of SleepStart and SleepDuration on various parameters: chart and text file
-* chart timeseries of corrleating parameters
-* a small report